Luxurious Everest Base Camp Trek-14 Day

 During the trek, you will stay in teahouses, which are basic lodges offering rooms with beds, blankets, and shared bathroom facilities.
 In Kathmandu, you will stay in a hotel.

-While challenging, this trek is achievable for individuals with a good level of physical fitness and no pre-existing medical conditions.
+While challenging, this trek is achievable for individuals with a satisfactory level of physical fitness and no pre-existing medical conditions.
 Prior hiking experience is beneficial but not strictly necessary.

 Teahouses offer a standard menu of local dishes like Dal Bhat (rice and lentils), noodle soups, fried rice, pasta, and sometimes Tibetan bread or pancakes.
-Vegetarian options are widely available.
+Additionally, they serve international cuisine like pizza and burgers, and vegetarian options are widely accessible.

 You are generally expected to carry a daypack with your essentials (water, snacks, camera, extra layers).
 Your main luggage will be carried by porters.